every day at

 Sports Medicine (Orthopedics) - Learn more about our comprehensive orthopedic services including advanced surgical and non-surgical approaches to a variety of orthopedic conditions.

-Surgery Centers – Advanced, same-day surgeries backed by the entire Carson Tahoe Health system, at Sierra Surgery Hospital and Carson Tahoe Surgery Center.
+Surgery Centers – Advanced, same-day surgeries backed by the entire Carson Tahoe Health system, at Carson Tahoe Sierra Surgery and Carson Tahoe Surgery Center.

 Therapy – Carson Tahoe has a team of medical professionals that specialize in physical, occupational and speech therapy